The Geometry of Sparse Analysis Regularization: Conclusion

 \section{Conclusion}

 In this work, we have refined the analysis of the solution set of sparse $\ell^1$ analysis regularization to understand its geometry.
 To perform this analysis, we have drawn an explicit relationship between the structure of the unit ball of the regularizer and the set of feasible signs.
 Upon this work, we derived a necessary and sufficient condition for a convex set to be the solution of sparse analysis regularization problem.
+Extension of our results to non-convex sparse analysis penalizations such as $\| \cdot \|_{p}$ with $0 < p < 1$ is an interesting research direction, where face decomposition of the polytope unit-ball needs to be replaced with stratification of semi-algebraic sets.

 From a practical point of view, this work adds another argument towards the need for a good choice of regularizer/dictionary when a user seeks a robust and unique solution to its optimization problem.
 This work is mainly of theoretical interest since numerical applications should deal with exponential algorithms with respect to the signal dimension.
 Note however that in the case of the expected sparsity level of the maximal solution is logarithmic in the dimension, the enumeration problem is in this case tractable.
 We believe that the results contained in this paper will help other theoretical works around sparse analysis regularization, such as performing sensitivity analysis of~\eqref{eq:regularization} with respect to the dictionary used in the regularization.